runwayml/learn/docs/create/train-models.md

 During training and after it completes, you can review the progress at various Training Steps, save a sample image from a particular step, as well as export a progress video.
 Click **Next** to continue when the training process concludes.

 <img src="assets/images/create/train-models/trainingEnded.jpg" alt="screen grab showing when training has ended">

+?> **Want to train your model for more steps?** Select your Training Experiment from the list of Completed Experiments and click **Continue Training**.
+This will create a new training experiment using your original experiment as the pre-trained “base” model.
+From there, enter the additional number training steps, and click **Start Training**.

 ## Step 6: Save Your Model
 Your model is now ready to use.
 Click **Save to My Models**.